-From September, we will have a room of experienced adults, with early years’ experience, to teach, nurture and care for your children.
+Our 2 year old nursery is run by staff who have early years’ experience, to teach, nurture and care for your children.
 It is an exciting opportunity to give children the best start to learning and has been proven to be highly successful at a variety of schools across the city.

 Children can attend from the term after they are two.
 For example, any child who has celebrated or will celebrate their second birthday before 31st August can begin Rosebank Primary School in September.
 All parents have to do is complete an admission form that is available from the school office.

 There are currently twelve places available on mornings (8:45am to 11:45am) and twelve places available on afternoons (12:30pm to 3:30pm).
 Children can attend for any combination of mornings or afternoons, however it is not possible to attend for a full day on any day.

 So, parents can sign children up for fifteen hours of childcare in a week (five mornings or afternoons).
 Due to the high ratio of adults to children – every four children will have one adult key worker – the sessions will be £20 each.
 However, you could be eligible for fifteen hours of free childcare per week.